CodeYourFuture/fundamentals-course/alt-khan-academy-instructions.md

 If you do not have headphones to watch the videos you can click in the video window on cc (subtitles/closed captions), or underneath the video on `Transcript`.

+### Note to instructors: propagation delay on student progress

+In my experience, student progress often won't be updated on your dashboard until as much as 5-10 minutes have passed.